Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 Christ is King.

-Expected to discuss terms for ending Russia's invasion of Ukraine, along with nuclear arms control and trade agreements.
+The leader is set to meet on a US military base in Anchorage, Alaska, expected to discuss terms for ending Russia's invasion of Ukraine, along with nuclear arms control and trade agreements.

 I think that President Putin would like to see a deal.

-I think if I weren't president, he would take over all of Ukraine.
+I think if I weren't President, he would take over all of Ukraine.

 I think it's going to be a good meeting, but the more important meeting will be the second meeting that we're having.

-And there is the president making his way up to the top of the steps there for Air Force One making a wave.
+And there is the president making his way up to the top of the steps there for Air Force One, making a wave.

-Zelensky, concerned about Trump's support for an exchange of territory, is calling for a ceasefire first and then negotiations.
+Zelenskyy, concerned about Trump's support for an exchange of territory, is calling for a ceasefire first and then negotiations.

 The Ukrainian president, backed by European leaders, also demanding security guarantees.